LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 set the camera to hardware trigger mode.
 For the getter now, it should return :py:`'Hardware'` is the camera is in hardware trigger mode, and either :py:`'Free run'` or :py:`'Hdw after config'` otherwise, depending on the last value set by the setter.
+See the
-It is not the most straightforward getter to implement, we know !
-This aspect might be improved in future releases, but for now you'll have to cope with it.
-You can get inspiration from the :ref:`Xi API <crappy_docs/cameras:xi api>` Camera that implements it already.
+:ref:`Xi API <crappy_docs/cameras:xi api>` Camera that implements it already.

 4.a.2.
 Software ROI setting
 """""""""""""""""""""""""""

-In addition to the trigger setting, another improvement was brought to make user's life easier : the :meth:`~crappy.camera.Camera.add_software_roi` method.
-**It allows to crop the acquired images to the desired dimension**, so that they take less space when recorded, or can be processed faster.
-The remaining Region Of Interest should of course only contain the area relevant to your test.
+In addition to the trigger setting, another improvement was brought to make camera integration easier: the :meth:`~crappy.camera.Camera.add_software_roi` method.
+It crops acquired images to the desired dimensions so that they take less space when recorded, or can be processed faster.
+The remaining region of interest (ROI) should contain the area relevant to your test.
 Unlike the hardware ROI setting that some cameras might possess, this setting does not influence the image acquisition, and thus does not improve the acquisition rate.